We all know that computing power is moving away from centralized data centers to the network’s edge.

 Edge Computing Architecture

-Now we are moving towards a more connected world; edge computing is becoming increasingly important.
+Now we are moving towards a more connected world; edge computing technology is becoming increasingly important.

-That enables faster response times and reduced latency, which is essential for applications that require real-time interaction, such as autonomous vehicles or industrial IoT deployments.
+That enables faster response times and reduced latency, essential for applications requiring real-time interaction, such as autonomous vehicles or industrial IoT deployments.

 It can also help to address security and privacy concerns.
 For example, keeping data closer to the source is less likely to be compromised in transit or stolen by hackers.